NethServer/docs/administrator-manual/en/blacklist.rst

 Finally, to completely disable the GeoIP use: ::

-  config setprop geoip status enabled signal-event nethserver-blacklist-save geoips
+  config setprop geoip status disabled signal-event nethserver-blacklist-save geoips